MarineBul/my-music-gpt/README.md

 # Music therapy chatbot

-Marine Buliard - 202326681 - Last updated 4/12/2023
+Marine Buliard - 202326681 - Last updated 10/06/2023

 ## Description

-This project is a chatbot specialized in music therapy for newborn babies, developped as part of a master thesis at Los Andes university, Columbia.
+This project is a chatbot specialized in music therapy for newborn babies, developped as part of a MISIS (Master's degree in Systems and Computation Engineering) thesis at Los Andes university, Columbia.
+The aim is to develop a medical chatbot able to provide accurate answers about music therapy using all papers on the matter up to 2022 (applyign the RAG framework).
+The answers are based on OpenAI's GPT-3.5 and GPT-4.

+Assessor: Prof. Ruben Francisco Manrique

 ## How to use it?

-### Install
+### Install the libraries

-To launch the project, ensure you have Node.js and Python installed on your computer.
+To launch the project, ensure you have all required libraries.
+If this is not the case or you are unsure, please go to the Back_Python folder and run
-You will also need the Flask python module, openai (version 0.28.1), pandas, matplotlib, plotly, scipy, sklearn and the mui material library.
-Finally, you will need to have **your OpenAI key set as an environement variable** named OpenAIKey.

-* To install the Flask module run: pip install Flask

-* To install the openai library run: pip install openai==0.28.1
-Please note that if you install a lastest version, the code might not work since we are using a now deleted library

-* To install the pandas library run: pip install pandas

-* To install the matplotlib library run: pip install matplotlib

-* To install the plotly library run: pip install plotly

-* To install the scipy library run: pip install scipy

-* To install the sklearn library run: pip install sklearn

-* To install the mui material library run: npm install @mui/material
+pip intall -r requirements.txt

+### Create the database

+The database can be initialized by running the following in the Back_Python folder:

+python init_db.py

+This will instantiate a local database and fill it with the content of embeddings_complete.csv (this includes chunks of text, associated embeddings, title and page of the papers it is from and numbers of tokens)

 ### Launch the project

+To be able to use the project, you must first create an environment variable called OpenAIKey35 and/or OpenAIKey4 (according to your needs) and enter your OpenAI key.
+You can also enter the key directly in the back.py file that can be encountered in the Back_Python folder.

-To launch the frontend, open a powershell terminal in the APP/front folder, and run the following command:
+To launch the application, open a powershell terminal in the Back_Python, and run the following command:
-    npm start
-A new window will be opened automatically in your default browser

-To launch the backend, open a python terminal in the src folder and run:
-    python3 app.py
+    python app.py

+Go on your navigator on: http://127.0.0.1:3001

+You'll be asked for a username and a password first.
+They can be modified in the Front_React/src folder.
+To do so, you must create a authConf.json file following the following format:

+{
+  "username": "your_new_username",
+  "password": "your_new_password"
+}

+Then, use npm run build in the Front_React folder and move the content of the build folder into Back_Python/react_build

 ### Use the project